cicirello/user-statistician/README.md

 This input controls the font size of the title.
 The default is `small-title: false`, which is a font size of 18px (the font size of the rest of the text in the SVG is 14px).
 The default should be a good choice in most cases.
-However, depending upon the length of a custom title, or if you use the default title but have a long name, then the title may overflow the viewbox of the SVG.
-In a case like this, you can pass `small-title: true`, which will decrease the font size of the title to 16px.
+However, depending upon the length of a custom title, or if you use the default title but have a long name, then you might consider using a smaller size for the title.
+If you pass `small-title: true`, then it will decrease the font size of the title to 16px.

 ### `featured-repository`